Merueru/forge-nsfw-card-blur/README.md

 Based on [CurtisDS/stupid-nsfw-card-blur-a1111](https://github.com/CurtisDS/stupid-nsfw-card-blur-a1111).

 Original project by CurtisDS.
-This version keeps the original lightweight blur/hide/show behavior and adds per-card metadata toggles, machine-local JSON storage, and Forge-focused UI polish.
+This version keeps the lightweight blur/hide/show behavior and adds explicit per-card metadata toggles, machine-local JSON storage, and Forge-focused UI polish.

 Some toolbar/blur/show demo images are based on the original project preview assets and are kept under the same MIT license.
 Replace them with new screenshots any time.